The Real Costs of Applying to EPIK

 13. Form 8802 — $85* This is a tax break form to the IRS.
 ShimmeringSeoul has a great article on what it's for and how to fill it out.

-Total sum: $524 plus TEFL.
-(I'm not including the TEFL because I used school funds for it, and because you can definitely find a cheaper TEFL out there).
+Total sum: $524 excluding the TEFL.
+(I'm not including the TEFL which was $334 — you can definitely find a cheaper TEFL course out there).

-This is only the final documents and major applications, so it doesn't count other necessary costs:
+This includes only the final documents and major applications, so it doesn't count other necessary costs:

 What hurt my wallet the most wasn't the big expenses like airfare or anything, it was the forms I didn't realize I had to get until it was time to dish out the cash for them.
 It was death by a thousand cuts, since it all started to add up and I hadn't budgeted for them.